michael-hahn/django-1/django/splice/README.md

 method resolution order, is the way Python resolves a method in an object's class's inheritance chain.
-All decorated methods become the attributes of the new untrusted class and therefore are no longer resolved from the base classes in which they were defined.
-The decoration process follows the following order:
+All decorated methods become the attributes of the new untrusted class and therefore are no longer resolved from the base classes in which they were originally defined.
+The decoration process follows the following
+order:
 1. Callable methods defined in the new untrusted class are first considered.
    Since the programmer has the full control of this class, it is technically *not* necessary for Splice to decorate any methods (or overridden methods).
 Instead,